-The clenching or grinding of the teeth also termed bruxism can be a practice or the start of reflex chewing activity.
-As per modern statistics, about one in four dental patients undergoes some type of bruxism.
+The clenching or grinding of the teeth also termed bruxism can be a practice or the start of the reflex chewing activity.
+As per modern statistics, about one in four dental patients undergo some type of bruxism.
 The intensity may vary.
 However, if you realize you have a grinding or clenching habit you should not ignore it.
 A range of dental and muscle effects may appear without the right action.

-Some of the most prominent dental effects are tense muscles, teeth sensitivity, headaches, jaw imbalances, jaw pain, stress fractures in the teeth.
+Some of the most prominent dental effects are tense muscles, teeth sensitivity, headaches, jaw imbalances, jaw pain, and stress fractures in the teeth.
 Furthermore, muscle effects include all types of headaches from temporomandibular joint pain (TMJ), migraine to tension-type to sinus to allergy, tinnitus, and pericranial tenderness.
 In general, grinding your teeth stresses out your muscles at night and can be the cause of discomfort.

 Why Do People Grind Their Teeth?